Unified bijections for planar hypermaps with general cycle-length constraints: Introduction

-In this article, we present a unified bijective approach for planar hypermaps.
-Our results generalize the bijective approach for maps presented in \cite{BFbij,BFgir} in two ways: first we deal with the more general case of hypermaps, and second we consider more general cycle-length conditions (via the new concept of \emph{charged maps}).
-This approach also unifies and greatly generalizes several known bijections for hypermaps together with several known bijections for maps.
 Our strategy is similar to the one developed in \cite{BFbij}.
 Namely, we first establish a ``master bijection'' between a class of oriented hypermaps and a class of plane trees, that we call \emph{hypermobiles} (see Figure~\ref{fig:intro}(a) for an example).
 Then we specialize this master bijection to obtain our bijective results about classes of hypermaps defined in terms of face-degree conditions and girth conditions.
 This requires to exhibit canonical orientations characterizing these classes of maps, and then identifying the hypermobiles associated through the master bijection.
 To be precise, our canonical orientations and hypermobiles are actually \emph{weighted}, that is, each edge carries a weight in $\mathbb{R}$; see Figure~\ref{fig:intro}(a).
+In \cite{BFbij} we relied on the concept of \emph{minimal $\al$-orientations}, that is, orientations such that the indegree at each vertex is fixed by a function $\alpha$, and containing no counterclockwise oriented cycle.
+We mention that Section \ref{sec:hyperflow} contains a generalizations of this framework to hypermaps which could be of independent interest.